 #3 – Numbers

-Many children’s counting rhymes, singing songs, and enjoying fingerplays that are a part of an early childhood music curriculum like Kindermusik include numbers.
+Many early rhymes, songs, fingerplays, dances, and activities that are a part of an early childhood music curricula like Kindermusik include numbers.
 Getting “two instruments” from the instrument basket or counting steps in a circle dance combine music and early math concepts.
 Through these activities, children gain valuable early exposure to basic math skills like counting, sequencing, and one-to-one correspondence.

 The science and research backs it up.
-Children will be stronger mathematicians if they are engaged in music making at a young age.
-Music and movement classes are great preparation for success in math – not just listening to music but actually playing and making music!
+Children will likely be academically stronger in math if they are engaged in music making at a young age, and music and movement classes are great preparation for success!